MarcelGarus/glados/README.md

 ### Custom Arbitraries

-Sometimes it makes sense to create custom `Arbitrary`s.
+Sometimes it makes sense to create custom arbitraries.

 For example, if you test code that expects email addresses, it may be inefficient to test the code with random `String`s; if the tested code contains some sanity checks at the beginning, only a tiny fraction of values actually passes through the rest of the code.

-In that case, create a custom `Arbitrary`.
+In that case, create a custom arbitrary.
-To do that, add an extension on `Any`, which is a namespace for `Arbitrary`s:
+To do that, add an extension on `Any`, which is a namespace for arbitraries:

 ```dart
 extension EmailArbitrary on Any {